cloud-gov/cg-site/_docs/ops/secrets.md

 ## Sharing secret keys

-For sharing the following types of [sensitive information](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information) related to cloud.gov, cloud.gov team members must use GSA Google Meet.
+For sharing the following types of [sensitive information](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information) related to Cloud.gov, Cloud.gov team members must use GSA Google Meet.
 The team member must share the information only with intended recipient(s) who need to know the sensitive information.
 Team members can use the Meet screen-sharing feature or verbally share the information.

 * Passwords
 * Secret keys